guivr/Chameleon/README.md

 <h1 align="center"> Chameleon</h1>
 <p align="center">Use Chameleon on elements that need to change their style inheriting properties of other elements through jQuery.</p>
+<p align="center">PS: Deprecated.
+I don't recommend using Chameleon anymore because that are available techniques outside such as nesting that are better for creating themes.
+You can still use Chameleon to real-time purposes, but I recommend something without jQuery.</p>

 <p align="center">
   <img src="https://img.shields.io/badge/license-MIT-blue.svg">